Is Using AI for Devotions Cheating?

 Frequently Asked Questions

 A rule of life is a set of intentional spiritual practices you commit to, usually covering prayer, Scripture reading, worship, community, and service.
-You do you do need the substance: an honest plan for how you will keep the central practices of your faith from being crowded out by everything else, including new tools like AI.
+You do not need the formal term, but you do need the substance: an honest plan for how you will keep the central practices of your faith from being crowded out by everything else, including new tools like AI.

 Try a week without it.
 If your devotional time feels significantly less rich, shorter, or harder to sustain without AI assistance, the tool has likely moved from supporting your practice to becoming the practice.
 That is worth addressing by deliberately rebuilding direct engagement with the text.